Thrasher-Intelligence/sigil/README.md

 - Each theme consists of CSS variables defining colors and UI properties
 - Themes automatically support both light and dark modes
 - Custom themes can be added by creating new CSS files in the `frontend/public/themes` directory
-- A theme creation helper tool is planned for future releases
+- **Update:** An AI Assistant plugin for automated theme creation is currently in development.

 ### Examples of a few themes